databrary/design/curation/ingest_workflows/staff_ingest.md

 * Review video materials for content that will girequire creation of additional metadata as well as sensitive information not to be released
 * Determine and enter data into spreadsheet based on video file and time ranges that comprise a "session"
 * Enter and/or shape participant metadata into the established spreadsheet template ([current copy is here](https://github.com/databrary/curation/blob/master/spec/templates/ingest_template.xlsx))
+* **TODO: Need to add additional requirements for ingest templates to process properly**
 * Ensure that participant metadata is assigned accurately with session metadata
 * Flag any metadata that might need special attention for the ingest process (i.e. needs additional processing or could benefit from automated transformation)
 * Arrange assets (videos and other materials) on the server as per asset directory template ([located here](https://github.com/databrary/curation/blob/master/spec/templates/asset_directory_template.md))